 Humanists UK is a strong supporter of teaching young people about the importance of science and the scientific method as a reliable route to knowledge and understanding about the Universe.
 We also support the teaching of evolution in all schools, both primary and secondary, as a fundamental idea underpinning the subject of biology.
 At the same time, we do not think that pseudoscientific ideas such as creationism and ‘intelligent design’ should be taught as scientific theories, because they are not.

-Over the course of the 21st century, Humanists UK has led the campaign in support of evolution being added to the primary national curriculum, and in opposition to creationism being taught in state schools.
-In September 2011, Humanists UK launched the ‘Teach evolution, not creationism’ campaign, which was also supported by organisations such as the Association for Science Education and the British Science Association, and by thirty leading scientists including Sir David Attenborough, Professor Colin Blakemore, Professor Richard Dawkins, Sir Paul Nurse and Revd Professor Michael Reiss.
+Over the course of the 21st century, we have led the campaign in support of evolution being added to the primary national curriculum, and in opposition to creationism being taught as science in state schools.
+In 2011, we launched the ‘Teach evolution, not creationism’ campaign, which was also supported by organisations such as the Association for Science Education and the British Science Association, and by thirty leading scientists including Sir David Attenborough.
 It was supported by an e-petition signed by almost 25,000 individuals.

 The campaign was very successful.
-As a result of our efforts, evolution has been added to the primary National Curriculum in England, while Free Schools now have to teach evolution and state schools are banned from teaching pseudoscience such as creationism.
+As a result of our efforts, evolution was added to the primary National Curriculum in England, free schools and academies now have to teach evolution as well, and state schools are banned from teaching pseudoscience such as creationism.
+In 2019 the Government also published new guidance for private schools warning them not to teach creationism ‘as having similar or superior evidence base to scientific theories’.